 - Hospital equipment selection and support

 Recent graduates have gone on to exciting careers in industry, joining such companies as GE Healthcare, Medtronic, Siemens, Baxter, DePuy, Epic and Stryker.

 Others have decided to further their education, being accepted for additional specialization at institutions such as Duke University, John Hopkins University, Northwestern University, MIT and the Medical College of Wisconsin.

 A field as vast as it is diverse

 The field of Biomedical Engineering offers graduates countless avenues of specialization.
 Whether interested in advancing scientific engineering applications at the molecular or whole-body level, the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering faculty will help you find the specialization that is right for you.

 Where will your Biomedical Engineering education take you?

-If you are seeking the opportunity to advance your learning, problem-solving skills and research experience, the BME department will expose you to both engineering leaders who are working on solutions to modern medical challenges.
+If you are seeking the opportunity to advance your learning, problem-solving skills and research experience, the Joint Department of Biomedical Engineering will expose you to engineering leaders who are working on solutions to modern medical challenges.
 Additionally, you will have opportunities to work with industry partners to gain first-hand medical design experience and a greater understanding of the R&D process from the corporate perspective.